gehrigwilcox/Project-AliOS/imdone-help.md

 imdone-help
 ====
-#TODO: Try dragging this card to your new list +imdone-help id:1
+#HELP: Try dragging this card to your new list +imdone-help id:1
 #HELP: Ignore files by adding `.imdoneignore` to the root of your project. +imdone-help id:4
 - [imdone.io](https://imdone.io) implements this with the [ignore package](https://www.npmjs.com/package/ignore)